NuthanB/Health_webapp/README.md

 -HTML, CSS, JavaScript
 -Bootstrap (optional)

+Note: The API for Story teller is from CHATGPTAI , one should make use of their own API as sharing API key is not good code practice

 ## Contributing
 are welcome!
 If you find a bug or want to add a new feature, please follow these steps:
 Fork the repository.